 Walker’s holidays in Poland allows the hikers to explore the beauty of rural Poland.
 Poland is a heaven for nature enthusiasts.
 Apart from the hills, forests and natural parks, the country also has various protected areas with endangered flora and fauna.

 It is only the trekkers who can enjoy the beauty of the traditional architecture of Zakopane.
 It is only through the group walking holidays who can savour the taste of original smoked cheese of Poland.

-The travellers on foot can also enjoy the spectacle of the Tatrzanski National park.
+The travelers on foot can also enjoy the spectacle of the Tatrzanski National park.
 It is a very popular destination for walkers and hikers.
 If you wish to wander around the Polish spruce and pine forests, whilst exploring the beauty of the forests and the hills, then it is the perfect place to be.
-Filled with lakes and ridges, forests and mountains, Poland will enthral the hikers, to their hearts’ content.
+Filled with lakes and ridges, forests and mountains, Poland will enthrall the hikers, to their hearts’ content.
+More about Poland

 You can head towards the historic Krakow and get a glimpse of medieval Poland.
-The cathedrals, the castles and the marketplace will allow the travellers to connect with the past of this enchanting European country.
+The cathedrals, the castles, and the marketplace will allow the travelers to connect with the past of this enchanting European count, y.